johannschopplich/apiful/docs/guide/getting-started.md

 extendedClient.logDefaults() // { baseURL: '<your-base-url>', headers: { Authorization: 'Bearer <your-bearer-token>' } }
 ```

+> [!IMPORTANT]
+> When chaining multiple extensions, later extensions override methods from earlier ones.
+This gives you fine-grained control over the final client behavior.

+> [!TIP]
-If you have specific requirements that are not covered by the included extensions, you can create your own extensions.
+> If you have specific requirements that are not covered by the included extensions, you can create your own extensions.
 Follow the [Custom Extensions](/guide/custom-extensions) guide to learn more.